What is Trump being charged with?

 On 30 March, the Manhattan grand jury voted to indict Mr Trump on criminal charges over the hush money payment – making him the first current or former president to ever face criminal charges in the history of the US.

-It is currently unclear what the charges are but multiple reports say that Mr Trump is facing more than 30 counts related to business fraud.
+The charges remain unclear but reports say he is facing 34 felony counts related to business fraud.

 The former president has long denied an affair with Ms Daniels, but in the months after the payment was reported, he admitted to reimbursing his attorney for the hush payment.